thorenscientific/documentation/docs/solutions/reference-designs/ad-gmsl522-sl/software-guide/index.rst

-Depending on whether you are using camera modules through the onboard MAX96724, or an Evkit connected to the onboard CSI SAMTEC connector, or both, you will need to know which CSI input port to the Jetson is connected.
-The below graphic shows which CSI Ports on the Jetson go to which video inputs to the AD-GMSL522-SL board.
+Depending on whether you are using camera modules through the onboard MAX96724, or an Evkit connected to the onboard CSI SAMTEC connector, or both, you will need to know to which CSI input port the Jetson is connected.
+The below graphic shows which CSI Ports on the Jetson go to which video inputs to the AD-GMSL522-SL Board.

 For more specifics about CSI connections, refer to :ref:`ad-gmsl522-sl hardware`.